ninahonyango/View_My_Portfolio/README.md

 ### [Python Port Scanner - Reconnaisance Tool using Sockets ](https://github.com/ninahonyango/python-port-scanner)
 ---

 > Wrote a simple command-line port scanning script using Python's socket module.
-This tool allows one to scan for open TCP ports on a target host to identify potential exposure in a network.
+This tool scans for open TCP ports on a target host to identify potential exposure in a network.

 🧰 *Tools & Techniques:*